GSA/digitalgov.gov/content/posts/2014-02-19-10-tips-for-better-hallway-usability-testing.md

 ---
+url: /2014/02/19/10-tips-for-better-hallway-usability-testing/
 date: 2014-02-19 1:01:25 -0400
-title: '10 Tips for Better Hallway Usability Testing'
+title: 10 Tips for Better Hallway Usability Testing
 summary: ' Hallway testing is a usability test set-up in a high foot traffic area, utilizing bystanders to test your product.
 Your participants will be people who happen to be walking down the hall and are able to afford 5-10 minutes of their day.
 We'
-authors: [usajobs-team]
+authors:
+  - usajobs-team
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - DigitalGov User Experience Program
   - OPM